PriyankaKhire/ProgrammingPracticePython/Blind 75/README.md

   <h2>Array</h2>
     <ul>
       <li><a href="Programs/Two Sum.py">Two Sum</a>
-        <p>Approach: Solved using hash table, you can even solve this using 2 pointer approach where you'd have to sort the array, but then you won't be able to return index. </p>
+        <p><b>Approach</b>: Solved using hash table, you can even solve this using 2 pointer approach where you'd have to sort the array, but then you won't be able to return index. </p>
       </li>
       <li> Three Sum
       <ol>